Search ×

 London, Great Britain

 The Palace of Westminster stands proudly as a symbol of British democracy and history.
 Recognized on the UNESCO World Heritage List, this iconic structure serves as the meeting place for the United Kingdom's Parliament.
 Although often called the "Mother of All Parliaments," this is somewhat of an exaggeration, but only just.
-Its present form is mostly a product of the 19th century, following a devastating fire.
-The building showcases a remarkable example of Victorian neo-Gothic architecture.
+The current building took shape in the 19th century after a devastating fire.
+Reconstructed with care and ambition, it stands as a striking showcase of Victorian neo-Gothic design, with dramatic lines and ornate details that speak to the era’s love of craftsmanship and grandeur.

 Distinctive Chambers